nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a patient**

+**Actor: 33**

 **MSS**

+1. Hospital clerk gets a request to add new patient
+2. Hospital clerk enters patient data
+4.  mediCLI adds the patient into database

+Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+AddressBook shows an error message.

+      Use case resumes at step 2.

+**Use case: Delete a patient**

+**MSS**

-1. User requests to list persons
+1. Hospital clerk requests to list persons
-2. AddressBook shows a list of persons
+2.  mediCLI shows a list of persons
-3. User requests to delete a specific person in the list
+3. Hospital clerk requests to delete a specific patient in the list
-4. AddressBook deletes the person
+4.  mediCLI deletes the patient

     Use case ends.